Kansas is last 1 seed standing after win over Providence in Sweet 16

-With both teams struggling offensively, the No. 1-seeded Jayhawks survived the Friars’ comeback attempt and advanced to the Elite Eight, where they will meet the winner of No. 10 Miami and No. 11 Iowa State.
+With both teams struggling offensively, the top-seeded Jayhawks survived the Friars’ comeback attempt and advanced to the Elite Eight, where they will meet the winner of No. 10 Miami and No. 11 Iowa State.
 As college basketball fans focus on Mike Krzyzewski’s final postseason, top-seeded Gonzaga’s unsuccessful run toward redemption and the miracle Elite Eight berth for Saint Peter’s, this Kansas team has quietly become the lone No. 1 seed remaining.

-Despite dreadful shooting in the first half and Kansas’s 13-point lead with less than 15 minutes to go, Providence had managed to push ahead when Noah Horchler made a layup with 5:49 remaining.
+Despite dreadful shooting in the first half and Kansas’s 13-point lead with less than 15 minutes to go, Providence managed to push ahead when Noah Horchler made a layup with 5:49 remaining.
 The Jayhawks responded with a 7-0 burst, and in the final minutes, Providence cut the lead to four points multiple times but could never climb closer.

 “I saw how excited they were getting,” Kansas forward Jalen Wilson said.
 “They started to talk a little bit.
 I’m so confident in me and my team that I know that fuels us just as much.
 And plus, we never get rattled.”